 We recommend something like the above quote to prep the reader for an experience they may not be familiar with, and to let them know what to do if they get confused or have trouble.

 Should I Offer More Choices?

 Probably not.
-Do what is best for your readers, but more options is not always (more) better.
-If a reader is confused by BookFunnel, it is unlikely that they already know how to side load a book.
+Do what is best for your readers, but more options are not always better.
+If a reader is confused by BookFunnel, it is unlikely that they already know how to sideload a book.
 Unless you are willing to gift them the book through their preferred store, let our support team help them.

-If you get a confused reader in your inbox, tell them again to tap the Help link at the top of the download page, and we’ll walk them through it.
-Learn more about reader support and how to handle their questions here.
+If you get a confused reader in your inbox, tell them to click the Help link at the top of the download page, and we’ll walk them through it.
+Learn more about reader support and how to handle their questions.